shayanb/indemnity/README.md

 A Farmer will create a proposal for insuring a plot of their land, then submit to the Insurance Provider marketplace.
 The proposal contains the following terms:

 - Plot ID - one plot ID per proposal (Specified within plot registry: Total Size (km2) - total area covered by all plots included within contract)
-- Start Date
+- Start Date - when the policy would start
-- End Date
+- End Date - when the policy would expire
 - Premium (ETH / km2) - amount per km2 paid by the farmer for the insurance protection in the event that crop failure does not occur
 - Payout (ETH / km2) - amount per km2 of protection that the farmer seeks and would be guaranteed by an insurance provider in the event of crop failure
 - Approved Oracle(s) - approved data provider(s) who will be ultimately responsible for verifying any claims of failure up till and including expiry; corresponds to a whitelist of approved and trusted public keys